aleksdikanski/gradle-kafka-test-plugin/README.md

   - Kafka is listening on port `9192`

 ## Task Types
-There are two custom task types to start and shutdown a Kafka instance provided by the plugin
+Theremark are two custom task types to start and shutdown a Kafka instance provided by the plugin

 `KafkaTestStartTask` is used to spin up an instance of Kafka.
 This will also start a ZooKeeper instance, as it is a required for Kafka.